linroger/FinanceCompendium/II. Economics/International/Economics Advance International Trade/Chapter 07 - Import Tariffs and Dumping.md

 own home price of  $p^*$ .
 If  $p_1 / T < p^*$  then there is pricing at "less than fair value."
 In nearly  $95\%$  of cases brought before the DOC, it concludes that this occurs and recommends duties in period 2 of  $(1 + \tau_2) = p^*/(p_1 / T) > 1$ .

 Notice that the duty applied in period 2 depends on the price charged by the exporter in period 1.
 In this sense, we must treat the anti-dumping duty as endogenous, and the exporter will have an incentive to raise its period 1 price so as to lower the period 2 duty.[19]
 Furthermore, this increase in price occurs even before the duty has been imposed, so that the importing country does not collect any tariff revenues.
 This increase in the import price amounts to a pure terms of trade loss for the importer.
-Because there is no tariff revenue collected, and still allowing for free entry of home firms, the welfare criterion is modified from  $\mathrm{W(p,L + tm)}$  to  $\mathrm{W(p,L)}$ .
+Because there is no tariff revenue collected, and still allowing for free entry of home firms, the welfare criterion is modified from  $\mathrm{W(p,L +tm)}$  to  $\mathrm{W(p,L)}$ .
 Thus, any increase in the import price leads to a welfare loss.

 There is evidence that this investigation stage of dumping actions does indeed lead to an impact on imports, though this is often measured by the effect on quantities rather than prices.
 Using a sample of all antidumping cases in the United States from 1980-85, Staiger and Wolak (1992) find that the initiation of an investigation has a substantial impact on imports, reducing them by about one-half as much as that would have occurred under duties.
 The implication is that import prices must increase, leading to a loss for the importer.